htetyan/CA_mixed_messages/README.md

 Mixed Messages is a portfolio project from Codacademy's course.
 This application generates a message based on the user input of birth year, day and day.

+It will inform the users their Chinese Zodiac Animal (based on the converted Chinese Lunar year) and Astrology Star Sign.

 Open the .html file in your web browser and enjoy!